-In this blog in my dyslexia series, I will focus on potential careers for children with dyslexia.
+In this blog I focus on potential careers for children with dyslexia.

 See the world differently

-My oldest daughter is dyslexic and while she struggles with many aspects of reading and writing, she has taught me to look at the world a different way, She sees it in colours, in pictures, in sounds and in music.
+While Ella struggles with many aspects of reading and writing, she has taught me to look at the world in a different way.
+She sees it in colours, in pictures, in sounds and in music.
 For Ella, nothing is black and white and everything is there to be explored.

-As with most kids with dyslexia, Ella’s skills are endless.
-Just because she struggles with the mechanics of reading, writing and spelling does not mean she doesn’t understand.
-Far from it!
-And on top of that, she is also gifted in many areas controlled by the right side of the brain.
+Also, just because she struggles with the mechanics of reading, writing and spelling does not mean she doesn’t understand.
+Far from it as she’s gifted in many areas controlled by the right side of the brain.

 The right side controls: